 Housing and tenancy fraud

-We have a limited number of homes available to let, so we have to make sure our homes go to those who are legally entitled to them.
+We have a limited number of homes available to let, so we must make sure our homes go to those who are legally entitled to them.

 If you commit housing or tenancy fraud you're depriving other people in genuine need from re-housing and cause direct losses to us.
 This is because we incur costs to house families in temporary accommodation that could otherwise have been rehoused.